 We will devote special attention to the questions that have arisen as a result of the Covid-19 pandemic as they relate to the heart and human person: the effects of isolation, hope and hopelessness, the expression of the face, the value of human contact, and other topics.

 Hildebrand Project events are intellectual and convivial—qualities we will carry into our virtual sessions.
-Participants are sent a list of reading materials upon registration (Auditors) or acceptance (Full Attendees).
-Full Attendees are expected to complete the readings before the start of the seminar.
+Participants and guests will be sent a packet of reading materials prior to the start of the Seminar.
+Participants are expected to complete the modest readings before the start of the seminar.

 How to Attend

 The seminar is open to anyone who wishes to explore the nature and significance of the heart.
-Nothing more than interest is needed to sign up as an Auditor.
+Nothing more than interest is needed to apply.

 Undergraduate and graduate students